Great Lakes Theater Presents Northeast Ohio's Favorite Holiday Tradition "A Christmas Carol"

 Great Lakes Theater’s 35th Anniversary Production of A Christmas Carol Returns to Playhouse Square for this Holiday Season.

-CLEVELAND, OH - The stage of the Mimi Ohio Theatre, Playhouse Square, will glow with good spirits and time-honored tradition when Great Lakes Theater (GLT) presents its 34th production of Charles Dickens’ timeless tale, A Christmas Carol, running November 25 – December 23, 2022.
-The show has delighted over 800,000 people in its history, making it one of northeast Ohio’s most-loved and best-attended holiday events.
+CLEVELAND, OH - The stage of the Mimi Ohio Theatre, Playhouse Square, will glow with good spirits and time-honored tradition when Great Lakes Theater (GLT) presents its 35th production of Charles Dickens’ timeless tale, A Christmas Carol, running November 24 – December 23, 2023.
+The show has delighted approximately 825,000 people in its history, making it one of Northeast Ohio’s most-loved and best-attended holiday events.

 Freedman’s adaptation of A Christmas Carol is presented as a story within a story.
 The fictitious Cleaveland family gathers in its Victorian-era parlor on Christmas Eve to read Mr. Dickens’ book.
 As Mrs. Cleaveland reads the story to her family, her youngest child, Master William, re-imagines familiar faces as characters in the story: the Cleaveland’s crotchety manservant becomes Scrooge; Father becomes Bob Cratchit; Mother becomes Belle, and the Cleaveland children become the Cratchits, with Master William becoming the beloved Tiny Tim.
 In all, more than 60 Dickens characters are brought to life on stage.